 3. Allergies

-- Hypoallergenic Properties: Both latex and memory foam can be hypoallergenic, but latex mattresses naturally resist dust mites, mold, and mildew.
+- Hypoallergenic Properties: Both latex and memory foam resist dust mites, mold, and mildew.

 4. Budget